 It's likely you'll aim to develop your career by moving to more prestigious programmes, more mainstream time slots or by being the support presenter to the lead role.
 Eventually making a move to national or international radio or television.

-Having a proactive agent will help; as will utilising any practical support on offer, such as that from Creative Skillset, which will guide you in furthering your career through training and professional development.
+Having a proactive agent will help, as will utilising any practical support - such as what ScreenSkills offers - which will guide you in furthering your career through training and professional development.